 Additionally, the hotel group announced that all rewards set to expire between 1 March and 31 December 2020, will have validity extended through 31 December 2021.
 These rewards include suite upgrades, free-night certificates and club access passes.
 Hyatt has also paused the expiration of World of Hyatt points through 31 December 2020, for all members regardless of their elite status tier.

 Note that Hyatt has also announced other changes to its loyalty programme in light of the coronavirus:

-- Hyatt will postpone upcoming changes to its award chart and introduction of peak and off-peak pricing until 2021.
+- Hyatt postponed the previously-announced changes to its award chart and planned introduction of peak and off-peak pricing until 2021.
 Note, however, that five hotels will still shift categories on 22 March.
 Four hotels — the Hyatt Centric Park City, Park Hyatt Shenzhen, Alila Yangshuo and Park Hyatt Ningbo — will move up a category, while the Park Hyatt Mallorca will drop from Category 6 to Category 5.

-- Existing nonrefundable reservations made directly with Hyatt on or before 8 March for travel through 30 June can still be cancelled in exchange for 10,000 World of Hyatt points if the member so desires.
+- Existing Advanced Purchase rate reservations made directly with Hyatt on or before 8 March for travel through 30 June can still be cancelled in exchange for 10,000 World of Hyatt points if the member so desires.
 However, no refund will be offered on these stays.

 Wyndham Hotels & Resorts

 On 14 April 2020, Wyndham announced that it’s extending elite status for all current Wyndham Rewards elite members through 31 December 2021.
 This status extension is automatic and there’s no need to call Wyndham to process the extension.